 Most of us aren’t too comfortable talking dollars and cents in general, and that goes double for bakers who are just getting into the catering biz.
-But if you’re going to set a fair price for your cupcakes — one that takes into account your baking costs as well your customers — consider these tips by Juniper Cakery’s Felicity and Krystal.
+But if you’re going to set a fair price for your cupcakes — one that takes into account your baking costs as well your customers — consider these tips for pricing your cupcakes by Juniper Cakery’s Felicity and Krystal.

 1. Know Your Costs